davidjbradshaw/homebridge-unifi-guest-wifi/README.md

 # Homebridge Unifi Guest Wifi Switch

-This plugin let you control your Guest Wifi on your [Unifi Controller](https://www.ui.com/download-software/).
+This plugin let you control the Guest Wifi on your [Unifi Controller](https://www.ui.com/download-software/).

 ## Installation